directvt/vtm/readme.md

 Top-level element `<config>` contains the following objects
   - Single `<menu>` block - taskbar menu configuration.
     - Single `<selected>` object - the value of this attribute specifies which menu item id will be selected by default at the environment startup.
-    - Set of `<item>` objects - list of menu item definitions.
+    - Set of `<item>` objects - a list of menu item definitions.
-    - Not implemented: Single `<autorun>` block - list of menu item to run at the environment startup.
+    - Not implemented: Single `<autorun>` block - a list of menu item to run at the environment startup.
-  - Not implemented: Single `<hotkeys>` block - global hotkeys/shortcuts configuration.
+  - Not implemented: Single `<hotkeys>` block - a global hotkeys/shortcuts configuration.

 #### Taskbar menu item attributes